Saturday, November 14, 2020

 Coming from out of town?
 There are dozens of options within twenty minutes of Robinette’s.
 If you want to check out the breweries and museums and don’t mind paying more ($175+), stay downtown.
 Holiday Inn is an option.
 CityFlats Hotel is a cool boutique hotel in the heart of downtown.
 Downtown hotels are just 12-15 minutes to Robinette’s.
 Otherwise, Country Inn & Suites on East Beltline at I-96 is probably the easiest in and out and just 7 minutes south of the race.

 Bring your own hydrations.
 We may have bottled water but it would only be before and after the race.
 We will NOT have aid stations during the race due to COVID precautions and limited volunteers.
 Bring fluids with you if you will need them during the race.

 Arrow signs (and possibly sprinkler-type flags) will be used to mark the course.
 Keep flags on your right.
 Be aware that sometimes the course may veer off the main trail.
 It’s your responsibility to follow course markings or your time and place will not count.

 Ear buds/music is not allowed due to safety issues of not hearing sheriff offices at road crossings, volunteers, or runners who want to pass.

 AFTER THE RACE

 Enjoy a Robinette’s legendary donut (or two) and cider after the race with your family or social bubble.
-If you won an age group award, we will mail it to you.
 No awards ceremony this year.
 Awards can be picked up after the 11 am race or from any West Michigan Gazelle Sports store.

 Thanks to Robinette’s for hosting and to Kent County Parks for the use of Provin Trails and the Kent County Parks Foundation for helping expand and enhance our park and trails system.
 To support Luton Park and all our great Kent County parks by volunteering or donating, visit the Kent County Parks Foundation.